Thoughts on Scrum

 It just seems to be a part of human nature that we work best in teams of less than 10.
 Any attempt to form larger groups just ends up with subgroups naturally forming.
 And it really is important for morale and communication that the team members understand how others in the team think and work.
 In addition, it is important to include all members of a team in discussions and decision-making - which is simply impractical with more than 10 people.

 When more people are needed on a project, then there need to be multiple teams, with communication and collaboration within each team being informal and efficient while inter-team communication is more formal and therefore less efficient.
-The work to be done then needs to be distributed across teams so that inter-team communication happens less often than intra-team.
+The work to be done then needs to be distributed across teams so that intra-team communication is more common than inter-team.

 Individual and Team Autonomy